waley-code/job_listing_system_api/README.md

     Route::get('/jobs/{id}', [JobController::class, 'shpw']);

     This endpoint will receive a GET request with the job ID in the URL.
-The JobController@show method will retrieve the job posting details and return them.
+The show method will retrieve the job posting details and return them.

 ### Job Filtering API:
 The system has an API that allows users to filter job postings